Vehicle insurance in France: Chronology of vehicle insurance in France

 On October 1, 1977, the application of the Convention d'indemnisation des accidents corporels (IDAC) came into force, with the aim of improving the time taken to compensate bodily injury claims.

 In the wake of the Charoy affair, public authorities realized that members of the driver's or insured's family were not automatically insured in the same way as third parties.
 Indeed, Article L. 211-1 § 5 of the French Insurance Code did not consider them to be third parties until January 7, 1981.
-Prior to this law, if the driver did not take out special insurance for his family, its members were not compensated in the event of an accident.
+Prior to this law, if the driver did not take out special insurance for his family, its members were not compensated in the event of a crash.
 The change in the law in their favor meant that passengers were systematically insured, without having to take out a special option.

 On July 13, 1982, all insurance contracts covering damage to property were required to include cover against natural disasters.

-In the event of a traffic accident, ordinary civil liability under articles 1382 and following of the French Civil Code applied.
+In the event of a traffic crash, ordinary civil liability under articles 1382 and following of the French Civil Code applied.
 This posed problems when it came to establishing a fair system of compensation for bodily injury, as the driver may be totally or partially exonerated from liability in the event of an extraneous cause.

 On July 21, 1982, the Second Civil Chamber of the French Supreme Court (Cour de Cassation) handed down a controversial ruling known as the "Desmares ruling", launching an all-or-nothing policy to the detriment of victims.
 If the victim was at fault, he or she had no recourse against the driver.
 Added to this is the fact that the number of people injured on the roads is rising, approaching 300,000 a year.
 Some judges refused to apply this ruling, creating an imbalance between courts.
-To ensure that no road accident victim went without compensation, the Badinter Law was passed on July 5, 1985, and came into force on January 1, 1986.
+To ensure that no traffic violence victim went without compensation, the Badinter Law was passed on July 5, 1985, and came into force on January 1, 1986.

 On January 1, 1986, the Convention d'indemnisation pour le compte d'autrui (ICA) was introduced.
 It was succeeded on April 1, 2002, by the Convention d'indemnisation et de recours corporel automobile (IRCA).

 The Vehicle Insurance Fund was being overstretched by claims caused by uninsured drivers.
 As a result, the legislator made it compulsory to display the insurance sticker on vehicles from September 9, 1986, onwards.
 This made it easier to monitor compliance with the insurance obligation and to impose more effective penalties.

 On June 25, 1990, the law made it compulsory for fire coverage in vehicle insurance contracts to also cover damage caused by various types of storms, including tropical cyclones.

 As of 2018, private insurance and license plate files are to be cross-referenced to enable the authorities to monitor insurance automatically.